I recently read this post in my Facebook group, Millionaire Single Moms, and it made me feel all the good feels:

 Know your credit score

 It’s always a good idea to regularly check your credit score, but it’s even more important to know it before you head into the car-buying process.
+If you have a low credit score, you may not qualify.
+Important to know.
+Experian or Credit Sesame will give you your credit score in a couple minutes.

 Keep in mind that dealers will often advertise a super low-interest rate on new cars.